janmichek/blockchain-swap/readme.md

-### Blockchain Swap
+### Blockchain Swap DAPP

+DAPP which let you exchange ETH for made up DAPP currency and vice versa.

-This repository is inspired by tutorial: https://www.youtube.com/watch?v=99pYGpTWcXM
+This repository is inspired by following tutorial: https://www.youtube.com/watch?v=99pYGpTWcXM

 ## Dependencies